rails/rails/guides/source/active_model_basics.md

 This guide should provide you with all you need to get started using model classes.
-Active Model allows for Action Pack helpers to interact with non-Active Record models.
+Active Model allows for Action Pack helpers to interact with plain Ruby object.
 Active Model also helps building custom ORMs for use outside of the Rails framework.

-After reading this guide, you will know:
+After reading this guide, you will be able to add to plain Ruby objects:

-* How to create a plain Ruby object that behaves like an Active Record model.
+* The ability to behaves like an Active Record model.
-* Add callbacks and validations like Active Record to a plain Ruby object.
+* Add callbacks and validations like Active Record.
-* Add serializers to a plain Ruby object.
+* Add serializers.
-* Integrate plain Ruby object with the Rails internationalization (i18n) framework.
+* Integrate with the Rails internationalization (i18n) framework.

 --------------------------------------------------------------------------------